 Leads and manages according to the core Values of True Alaskan Hospitality as defined in our Mission Statement: Immerse each guest in personable and unsurpassed level of service we call True Alaskan Hospitality.

 - Responsible for the proper operation and maintenance of all systems in the engineering spaces.
-This includes, but not limited to, the propulsion systems and their controls, bilge and fire systems, electrical systems and components, HVAC systems, various pumps and piping systems, pneumatics, hydraulics and fuel and oil systems.
+This includes but not limited to, the propulsion systems and their controls, bilge and fire systems, electrical systems and components, HVAC systems, various pumps and piping systems, pneumatics, hydraulics and fuel and oil systems.
 The maintenance of these systems centers on the preventive maintenance plan in place on the vessel.
-The engineer is required to keep the master of the vessel and the Director Marine Operations notified as to the condition of these systems and to report any maintenance on these systems that would affect their operation.
+The engineer is required to keep the master of the vessel and the Port Engineer notified as to the condition of these systems and to report any maintenance on these systems that would affect their operation.